gamati01/myTools/README.md

 * NVML_example: three fortran-based programs with an interface to nvml to track (only) GPU energy.
 * CHECK_GPU: very simple program to "play" with GPU (only Nvidia so far)
 * MM_GPU: some Matrix-Matrix (MM) program for GPU (only Nvidia so far)
+* SLURM: some usefull (?) script for accessing to slurm information